 The car landed with a lurch.
 I was alive.
 I crawled up the hill in the dark and knew for the first time in my life what I needed to do.
 The journey began.
 I was now a student of Kindness.
 I knew there had to be another way to live in this world.
 My goal for perfection and control contributed to the unkind in my life and the broken relationships in my past.
 I had to be willing to create space for others to be as they are and also to extend that grace to myself.
 The images I was shown during the accident empowered me to become a student of Kindness.

 In the moment that time stopped and the images passed through my consciousness I set about to heal all relationships, including the one with myself.
 It would become my life’s work and focus.
-It is from this experience that I’ve been led to develop my mission, as letting kindness be my guide and to create a way to teach empowered living.
+It is from this experience that I’ve been led to develop my mission: let conscious Kindness be my guide to teach living an empowered life.
 I’ve come to know that empowered living is simple, not easy.
-If I can teach myself how to choose conscious decision-making though practical spirituality, you can too.
+If I can teach myself how to choose conscious Kindness decision-making though practical spirituality, you can too.

 Before the accident, I believed my happiness was tied to my ability meet others’ needs by being perfect.
 As long as I could be the perfect daughter, the perfect student, the perfect girlfriend (you get the picture)…then I looked like the face of innocence.
 How could they find fault with me if I attended to their every need?
 How could they ever be unhappy with me if I was perfect?